Risk Factors Dashboard

 We compete with many other organizations for skilled management and staff employees, including organizations that operate in different market sectors than us.
 Costs to recruit and retain adequate personnel could adversely affect results of operations.

 The Company deploys legacy technology systems in several significant business units.
 As technology continues to rapidly change, the available pool of individuals technically trained in and able to repair or perform maintenance on these legacy systems shrinks.
-As technology continues to rapidly change, the available pool of individuals technically trained in these legacy systems shrinks.
 As this scarcity increases, the Company’s ability to efficiently and quickly repair its legacy systems becomes increasingly difficult, which could have a significant impact on the Company’s day-to-day operations.

 We may not be able to insure certain risks adequately or economically.